- The four main prostate cancer stages are determined by Gleason score and TNM staging system.

 - A bone scan is generally performed in the case of advanced cancer.
 A bone scan can show if a cancer has reached the bone, which might explain bone pain symptoms.

 To make an informed decision about undergoing a routine screening of your prostate, talk to your doctor.
-You can also take the Ezra questionnaire to help give more information regarding your cancer risks.
+You can also take the ezra Know Your Risk questionnaire to help give more information regarding your cancer risks.